 According to Investopedia, WAC is "most commonly employed when inventory items are so intertwined that it becomes difficult to assign a specific cost to an individual unit.
 This is frequently the case when the inventory items in question are identical to one another.
 Furthermore, this method assumes a store sells all of its inventories simultaneously."

 With the WAC technique, the inventory items receive the same valuation regardless of when and at what cost each was purchased.
 Instead, the total cost of items in inventory is divided by the number of units to yield the weighted average cost per unit.

 WAC = ( Total Cost of Sitting Inventory ) / (Number of Units)

-This method is more popularly used in situations where it is impossible to determine the cost of an individual item because they are so integrated and commoditized.
 In comparison to the techniques above, the weighted average method generates a valuation between that of FIFO and LIFO.
 The value assigned in this case represents a cost between the first and last purchased goods.

 Inventory Costing Methods: Pros, Cons & Summary

 While FIFO, LIFO, and WAC are all accepted methods for inventory valuation, you should select the one that best aligns with your reporting and management styles.
 The easiest way to monitor your products is by using back office software that integrates with your point of sale system and gives you live tracking of your inventory — whenever you need it.